 When you engage in a career fair, you’re going to run into eager candidates of all styles, stripes, and banners.
-But the candidates that stand out are sharp, informed, and always engaging.
-If you’re going to get those candidates, you’ll need recruiters who are ready to meet them.
-Here are ten tips on how to make the most of a career fair and catch the people you want for your organization.
+But the candidates that stand out are always sharp, informed, and engaging.
+If you’re going to get those candidates, you’ll need recruiters who are prepared to tackle any questions and problems presented to them.

 You can find more than a few candidates just by letting them know they can meet you in person at a career fair.
 You can reach plenty of people with a social media campaign or an announcement on your website.

 Expect to have some help from the hosts of the career fair.
 Communicate with them about your organization and the people you’re looking for.
 Your host may even provide you with an email marketing opportunity to engage with career fair participants prior to the event.

 The next thing you’ll need to attract potential candidates to your booth at the fair is a display that will wow them.
 A booth with a colorful display of your company’s mission will give your organization credibility (not to mention draw a nice crowd to your recruiters).
 Keep plenty of company literature on hand for starting conversations and helping applicants keep your organization in mind.
 Business cards will also go very far toward keeping conversations going after the fair.

 3. Train Your People

 The words and behavior of your representatives reflect on your organization, so it is absolutely important that they give the right impression.
 They need to be fully aware of your organization’s goals at the career fair and how to achieve them.

 You need to make sure they know what positions are open, what people are right for those positions, and how you intend to reach those people.
 Also, make sure they understand how you expect them to behave.
 (Don’t forget that decorum doesn’t come naturally to everyone!)